k2ojima/babelify-impl/README.md

-# browserify-es6-sass-env
+# babelify-impl
-This is the frontend environment for optimizing sass and javascript.
+This is a frontend environment which uses babelify and Sass.
-There's no dependencies for Gulp or Webpack.

 ## Requirements
 - Node.js